-Short answer: GEO optimization makes a local business easier for AI answer engines and search systems to understand, summarize, and trust.
-For a contractor or home-service company, that means clear service pages, consistent business facts, answer-style FAQs, visible proof, and structured data that matches the page.
+Short answer: GEO optimization focuses on making a local business easier for AI answer systems to interpret accurately.
+For a contractor or home-service company, that means clear service pages, consistent business facts, direct answers, verified proof, and structured data that matches the page.
+It does not guarantee inclusion in an AI answer.

 GEO Builds on SEO, It Does Not Replace It

 Generative engine optimization, or GEO, is often described like a new channel.
-For a local service business, the practical version is simpler: make the website a better source of facts and answers.
+For a local service business, the practical version is to make the website a clearer source of verified facts and useful answers.

 Traditional SEO still matters.
 Your pages need to be crawlable, fast, indexed, internally linked, and useful to a real customer.
 Google's own Search guidance still emphasizes helpful, reliable, people-first content.
 GEO does not remove that requirement.
 It raises the standard for clarity.